ddev/ddev/docs/content/users/usage/troubleshooting.md

 ## Web Server Ports Already Occupied

 By default, DDEV uses ports 80 and 443 (for the web server), ports 8025 and 8026 (for Mailpit) and 10999 (for the Traefik router dashboard) on your host.
-DDEV may notify you about conflicts with these ports, with a message like this:

-> Failed to start yoursite: Unable to listen on required ports, localhost port XX is in use
+If DDEV can't find alternate ports to use it might give a message like "Unable to listen on required ports, localhost port XX is in use", see descriptions below.

-If the default ports 80 or 443 are occupied by other process in your host, DDEV will create ephemeral ports for serving the http and https traffic.
-If later on these default ports are available again and you want to use them in your project, you will need to poweroff DDEV and start your project again.

-For other ports, DDEV sometimes also has this error message that will alert you to port conflicts:
+However, in general DDEV will find alternate ports to use temporarily in this case.

+If you do get messages like:

 > ERROR: for ddev-router Cannot start service ddev-router: Ports are not available: listen tcp 127.0.0.1:XX: bind: An attempt was made to access a socket in a way forbidden by its access permissions.